hypercube-software/Audio-Workshops/site/docs/midi-sysex.md

 Most devices keep things simple using only 7 bits of their memory to fit the restriction of MIDI SysEx.
 So what you receive is directly readable.

 Unfortunately not all of them do that.
-So you have to convert 7 data to 8 bit data using a **Decoding Key** to retrieve a meaningful memory structure.
+So you have to convert 7 bit data to 8 bit data using a **Decoding Key** to retrieve a meaningful memory structure.

 - The key is provided in the device documentation, for instance in Korg TR-Rack MIDI spec
 - Sometimes the key is completely wrong, for instance in Alesis QS6.1 service manual.
 In this case this is a nightmare.